 Make Your Own Special Haggadah

 Choose a Haggadah that includes both Hebrew and English translations so that guests who are not familiar with blessings can follow along.
 You can add your own inclusive blessings, or passages that are important to your family as well.
 Find some ideas for customizable haggadot and downloadable Haggadah options.
-You can also purchase an e-Book copy of the PJ Library Haggadah.
+You can also purchase the PJ Library Haggadah on Amazon.com and Amazon.ca.

 Pass your Haggadah around and assign sections to different participants.
 During the maggid, the Passover story section of the seder, get a little dramatic or use puppets for the kids and kids at heart.
 Need a kid-friendly activity for your seder?
 Check out the activities section of the PJ Library Passover hub.